renfis/daleq/README.md

 Introduction
 ------------

+_Disclaimer: This README is work in progress, it is not yet finished._

 Daleq is a DSL to define the content of a relational database in a concise and neat manner.
 It is actually very simple.

 It lets you describe your test data in your unit test where you just write